 Since his injury in Vietnam Dave Roever has shared his gripping story of Tragedy to Triumph all over the world.
 It has become a source of healing for him, and encouragement to those who hear him.
 Roever Foundation is empowering and equipping young speakers who have lost limbs, and suffered TBI (Traumatic Brain Injury) and PTSD (Post Traumatic Stress Disorder), with a future in public speaking.
 They will turn their Tragedy into Triumph.

-Dave Roever and John Arroyo are unique military veterans with the experience, the scars, and the messages that instantaneously connect to the minds and hearts of military forces, wherever they are in the world.
-Mr. Roever and Mr. Arroyo work with commanders and chaplains as speakers and trainers across all military branches to impart the wisdom they have gleaned and to provide extraordinary motivation.
+Dave Roever is a military veteran with the experience, the scars, and the messages that instantaneously connect to the minds and hearts of military forces, wherever they are in the world.
+Mr. Roever works with commanders and chaplains as speakers and trainers across all military branches to impart the wisdom they have gleaned and to provide extraordinary motivation.

-They do so through leadership, strength, resiliency, and suicide prevention training; prayer breakfasts and chapel services; command and chaplaincy team support; family events; military balls; and more.
+He does so through leadership, strength, resiliency, and suicide prevention training; prayer breakfasts and chapel services; command and chaplaincy team support; family events; military balls; and more.
 Life-changing and life-long impact is frequently reported.
-Contact us to find out how one of them can be a part of your next event.
+Contact us to find out how he can be a part of your next event.

 Audiences will laugh and cry as Dave communicates a message of joy in the midst of pain, and victory in the middle of tragedy.
 He presents hope and truth with gripping humor and heartfelt conviction.